sai-manas/Diabetes_Predictor_ML/README.md

-# Diabetes Prediction using Classification algorithms
+# Diabetes Prediction using Classification Models